nuclex-shared-cpp/Nuclex.Support.Native/Documents/Documentation-LexicalCasts.md

 Usage is very simple and identical to Boost.
-Just replace classic functions such as `stoi()`, `stof()` or `std::to_string()` with `lexical_cast` where you wish to be independent of the system's locale (or interested in the speed boost compared to most C++ standard libraries).
+Just replace classic functions such as `stoi()`, `stof()` or `std::to_string()` with `lexical_cast` where you wish to be independent of the system's locale (or where you need the improved performance compared to most C++ standard libraries, for example when processing very large XML files).

 ```cpp
 #include <Nuclex/Support/Text/LexicalCast.h>